 There are several factors which impact the consumption of energy and water in an assessment and therefore affect a NABERS Energy and Water for Offices rating.
-The first of these factors is area.
+The second of these factors is hours.
 The rated area must be correctly determined to allow for fair comparison.

-For documentation requirements, see Section 8.1.
+For documentation requirements, see Section 8.3.